-Since the launch of our TMA-1 headphones in 2010, we have been committed to doing things better.
-Through sustainable design, modular functionality and recycled materials we extend the longevity of every product, creating less waste for the planet - designed to last.
+With sustainable design, modular functionality, and recycled materials we extend the longevity of every product, and create less waste for the planet - designed to last.

 Driven by a sustainable design philosophy since 2010, and informed by a heritage of Scandinavian design, we create products far beyond trend-driven aesthetics, extending the longevity of every product.